qscripter/tiered-fantasy-draft/README.md

 ====

 - add an indicator when players in a tier are already on someone's team
+- investigate what happens when there is a no-bid on a player
 - add a "contract" collection to store data of what contracts players are on
 - improve tie breaking